 Student exchange takes place with many of our partners, and in some cases we have established Super Exchange Agreements to facilitate the exchange of up to 100 students from each institution annually.

 Read about our current university partners and networks below.

 We also support our local researchers tackling global issues by encouraging submissions to the competitive Research Development Fund each year.

-We foster transnational cooperation in education, research and enterprise through our membership with APRU: a global alliance of universities in the Asia-Pacific region.
-APRU has strengthened bonds between more than 45 higher education and research institutions in 17 economies.
+We foster transnational cooperation in education, research and enterprise through our membership with APRU, a global alliance of universities in the Asia-Pacific region.
+APRU has strengthened bonds between 50 higher education and research institutions in 17 economies.

 We are proud to be a knowledge partner of the OECD, an organisation committed to promoting policies that will improve economic and social wellbeing around the world.

 Our subject matter experts participate in annual OECD forums and research fellowships, connecting our academic community with researchers and key policy and decision makers.